CSC207-2024F-UofT/lab-5/README.md

 - display no recipes found in search view
 ~~- add clear recently viewed button~~
 - modify how the close button works - so that you don't terminate the program when you close one window
+- ~~auto adjust window size~~
 - **add the fire property changed thingy so that the lists update in real time**
 - allow users to delete a bookmark

 ### folder view ###
-- [ ] add create folder user interface - either create a new button on home page or in BookmarkView
+- [X] add create folder user interface - either create a new button on home page or in BookmarkView
-- [ ] add dropdown menu of folders in IndividualRecipeView - name it "add recipe to xxx folder" - or make it a checklist instead?
+- [X] add dropdown menu of folders in IndividualRecipeView - name it "add recipe to xxx folder" - or make it a checklist instead?
-- [ ] add a save folder to json file thingy in UserDAOImpl
+- [X] add a save folder to json file thingy in UserDAOImpl
-- make the whole thing a tag and filter system instead???
-This would then entail changing the Recipe class
+- ~~make the whole thing a tag and filter system instead???
+This would then entail changing the Recipe class~~